094459/newsletter-oss-projects/README.md

 [localstack-aws-cdk-example](https://aws-oss.beachgeek.co.uk/3dw) This repo aims to showcase the usage of [Localstack](https://aws-oss.beachgeek.co.uk/3dx) and AWS CDK to address specific integration challenges regarding local development where the end target is the AWS platform.
 If you are unfamiliar with Localstack, it is an open source, fully functional local AWS cloud stack that allows you to develop and test your cloud and Serverless apps offline. (#178)

+**Log-Analyzer-with-MCP**

+[Log-Analyzer-with-MCP](https://aws-oss.beachgeek.co.uk/4bu) - this repo provides a Model Context Protocol (MCP) server that provides AI assistants access to AWS CloudWatch Logs for analysis, searching, and correlation.
+The README provides everything you need to get started, as well as providing links that dive deeper into how this works. (#209)

+**mcp**

+[mcp](https://aws-oss.beachgeek.co.uk/4bi) is a comprehensive repo that provides a suite of specialised Model Context Protocol (MCP) servers that help you get the most out of AWS, wherever you use MCP.
+This list is growing, so check out the list (currently contains MCP servers that will help you with AWS documentation, AWS Cost Analysis, using AWS CDK, and more). (#209)

 **MCP2Lambda**

 [MCP2Lambda](https://aws-oss.beachgeek.co.uk/498) is a project from my good friend Danilo Poccia and is a really great example of how Model Control Protocol (MCP) provides Large Language Model (LLM) with additional capabilities and flexibility.
 In this demo sample, an MCP server acts as a bridge between MCP clients and AWS Lambda functions, allowing generative AI models to access and run Lambda functions as tools.
 This is useful, for example, to access private resources such as internal applications and databases without the need to provide public network access.
 This approach allows the model to use other AWS services, private networks, and the public internet.(#207)

+**middy-mcp**

+[middy-mcp](https://aws-oss.beachgeek.co.uk/4bk) provides [Middy](https://github.com/middyjs/middy) [middleware](https://middy.js.org/)  (a Node.js middleware engine for AWS Lambda that helps you organise your Lambda code, remove code duplication, and focus on business logic) for Model Context Protocol (MCP) server integration with AWS Lambda functions.
+It provides a convenient way to handle MCP requests and responses within your Lambda functions using the Middy middleware framework.
+It supports requests sent to AWS Lambda from API Gateway (both REST API / v1 and HTTP API / v2) using the Proxy integration, as well as requests sent form an ALB.
+Check out the README for some code examples of how you might use this. (#209)

 **outtasync**